julianchurchill/text-adventure/README.md

 TTA1 v2.3.2 and TTA2 v1.1.1
 ---

+- [BUG] Intermittent null pointer exception when cancelling the what's new dialog
+  - [FIX] Added null pointer check before dismissing the what's new dialog
 - [BUG] On some Samsung devices (Y, Galaxy Mega and S III) a 'App Not Responding' ANR error occurs with a backtrace inside the for loop in MainTextFormatter::terminateSpannableClickRegion().
   My best guess is that measureText() is broken for '\t' on these devices somehow and returning a value that is 0 or less
   - [FIX] Check for a positive increment value for widthOfASingleTab in MainTextFormatter::terminateSpannableClickRegion()

 TTA1 v2.3.2 and TTA2 v1.1.1
 ---